 - Provide a detailed plan for the successful completion of the EMB phase and Operations and Support (O&S) Phase

 - Cover development, testing, production, and life-cycle support.
 It should establish the requirements for each phase, and identify the critical management events.

 - Describe the Contract Strategy of the program.

-- Define approach for Small business, including Small Disadvantaged Business, Women-Owned Small Business, Veteran-Owned Small Business, Service-Disabled Small Business and Historically Underutilized Business Zones.
+- Define approach for Small businesses, including Small Disadvantaged Businesses, Women-Owned Small Business, Veteran-Owned Small Business, Service-Disabled Small Business, and Historically Underutilized Business Zones.

 - Define the relationship between the acquisition phases and work efforts, and key program events such as decision points, reviews, contract awards, test activities, production lot/delivery quantities, and operational deployment objectives.

 - Include a Top-Level Integrated Schedule and a summary of highlights from the Integrated Master Plan (IMP) and Integrated Master Schedule (IMS)

 - Defines the approach the program will use to achieve full capability: either Evolutionary or single-step